Skip to content

 Interpolation

-2. During fixed update: Systems update the component normally
+2. During fixed update: systems update the component normally.

-4. Rendering: Read from Interpolated<T> for smooth visuals
+4. Rendering: read Interpolated<T> for smooth visuals.

 Setup

-1. Mark Fields as Interpolated
+1. Mark fields as interpolated

 In your template, use the [Interpolated] attribute:

-public partial class SmoothEntity : ITemplate, IHasTags<MyTags.Smooth>
+public partial class SmoothEntity : ITemplate, ITagged<MyTags.Smooth>

 {